 The relapse process is a lot like knocking over a line of dominoes.
 The first domino hits the second, which hits the third, and soon a progressive chain reaction has started.
-The sequence of problems that lead from stable sobriety to relapse are similar to those dominoes.
+The sequence of problems that lead from stable sobriety to relapse is similar to those dominoes.
 There are two differences.
 First, each domino in the line (i.e. each problem that brings us closer to substance use) gets a little bit bigger and heavier until the last domino in the sequence is ten feet tall, four feet wide, and a foot thick.
-As this 10,000 pound domino begins to fall on us, it is too heavy for us to handle alone.
+As this 10,000-pound domino begins to fall on us, it is too heavy for us to handle alone.
 The second difference is that the dominoes circle around behind us.
 So when the last domino falls, it hits us from behind when we’re not looking.

 The answer to avoiding relapse is not to take up weight training so you will be strong enough to lift that last domino off of your now crippled body.
 Part of the answer is to learn how not to tip over the first domino.
-Another part of the answer is to develop an emergency plan for stopping the chain reaction quickly, before the dominoes start getting so big and heavy that they become unmanageable.
+Another part of the answer is to develop an emergency plan for stopping the chain reaction quickly before the dominoes start getting so big and heavy that they become unmanageable.

 The Relapse Process

 The progression of problems that lead to relapse is called the relapse process.
 Each individual problem in the sequence is called a relapse warning sign.
 The entire sequence of problems is called a relapse warning sign list.
 The situations that we put ourselves in that cause or complicate the problems are caused high risk situations.